manuelvargastapia/libgen_mobile_app/README.md

 We're managing the different stages of the app (basically, _development_ and _production_) throught **compile time variables** (check [this article](https://binary-studio.com/2020/06/23/flutter-3/) for information).
 The only environmental variable in use right now is LIBGEN_MOBILE_API.
 This allow us to pass a development and production API URL directly from CLI commands.

+Also note that this app is using [multiple flavors](https://github.com/Than-DE/libgen_mobile_app/blob/main/android/app/build.gradle#L51), therefore it has to be specifically referenced when running the app.
+Otherwise, you'll get the a "Gradle build failed to produce an .apk file" error.

-To run the app with compile time variable, use the following command:
+To run the app with compile time variable plus the correct flavor, use the following command:

-`flutter run --dart-define=LIBGEN_API_URL=<VALUE>`
+`flutter run --dart-define=LIBGEN_API_URL=<VALUE> --flavor play`

-Also, in VSCode, it could be useful define a `launch.json` file to debug.
+Finally, in VSCode, it could be useful define a `launch.json` file to debug.
 Such file would look like this:

 ```
 {